percona/pmm/doc/source/index.rst

 Percona Monitoring and Management Documentation
 ********************************************************************************

-Percona Monitoring and Management (PMM) is an open-source platform for managing and monitoring MySQL and MongoDB performance.
+Percona Monitoring and Management (PMM) is an open source platform for managing and monitoring MySQL and MongoDB performance.
 It is developed by Percona in collaboration with experts in the field of managed database services, support and consulting.